moorepants/dissertation/systemidentification.rst

 understand how the rider chooses the gains.

-:ref:`Figure 25 <figAllDeltaDeltac>` shows the frequency response of the closed the inner most loop a single speed bin.
+:ref:`Figure 25 <figAllDeltaDeltac>` shows the frequency response of the closed inner most loop for particular speed bin.
 The theory presented in [Hess2012]_ and Chapter :ref:`control` postulates that the rider chooses a gain such that the damping ratio of the high frequency neuromuscular around 10 rad/s and about gives about a 10 db peak (:math:`\zeta=0.15`). :ref:`Figure 25